camunda/camunda-docs-manual/content/update/minor/722-to-723/_index.md

 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#web-applications-cockpit-tasklist-admin" >}}) for details.

+# Set Variables Async API

+Before version 7.23 (and patch version 7.22.1), the Set Variables Async API failed whenever at least one of the process instances did not exist.

+Starting with this Camunda minor release, the behavior has changed: if any of the process instances was deleted or completed, the call will still succeed.
+As a consequence, the Set Variables Batch Operation will also succeed in this case.

+Please note that this does not apply to the Sync API, which keeps its behavior and fails if the process instance does not exist.

 # GraalVM Upgrade

-We are pleased to announce that the `7.23` release is compatible with `GraalVM 21.3.x`
+We are pleased to announce that the 7.23 release is compatible with `GraalVM 21.3.x`

 The engine will automatically **disable the system property** `polyglot.engine.WarnInterpreterOnly` when a [GraalJS](https://www.graalvm.org/jdk17/reference-manual/js/) script engine is used.